Medicare Boot Camp® - Hospital Version

 Add Items to Cart

 This live Boot Camp is best for those looking for an interactive learning experience.
-Classes are led by our expert instructors, take place over the course of a week, and allow instructor/student interaction and engagement.
+Classes are led by our expert instructors, take place over the course of a week, and allow instructor/student interaction, engagement, and networking with peers.

 Medicare Boot Camp®—Hospital Version